Getting Started with PDFEncrypt and PDFDecrypt

 PDFEncrypt

-As with signing, PDF encryption is part of the PDF format itself.
+As with signing, PDF encryption is part of the PDF format.
 It is used to prevent unauthorized access to documents and is performed using either an encryption password (known as password-based or symmetric encryption) or the intended document recipient's public X.509 certificate (known as certificate-based or asymmetric encryption).
 The PDFEncrypt component supports both encryption types.

 The benefit of this encryption scheme as defined in the standard is that encrypted PDF documents are still valid PDF documents and can be handled by almost any PDF reader.
 Of course, this software will need to be able to decrypt such documents, but it can always reach the metadata (information about the document) and document structure.